 24 December 2003, Amritapuri

 Amma has said, “The Lord comes not once a year, but every moment.
 This Christmas Eve saw Amma, as in every moment, immersed in the spirit of giving … darshan.
 While She was doing so, some devotees began decorating a tree that lives in the garden in front of Amma’s house.
-When Amma finally came out of the temple it was night, and this tree had been transformed into a Christmas tree, lovingly draped in paper garlands, colourful Christmas lights and crowned with a star.
+When Amma finally came out of the temple it was night, and this tree had been transformed into a Christmas tree, lovingly draped in paper garlands, colorful Christmas lights and crowned with a star.

 Towards the end of darshan, a lady devotee came to Amma and complained that her sandals had been stolen from in front of the temple.
 Amma then sent a brahmachari to find a plastic bag.
 When it was brought, Amma tried to fit a pair of sandals into the bag, but the bag was too small, and She made the brahmachari go find a larger bag.
 He returned with a new bag, and this time the sandals fit perfectly.